-The physical and health education program is recognized nationally as an approved program by the American Association for Health Education and the National Council for the Accreditation of Teacher Education.
+The physical and health education program is recognized nationally as an approved program by the National Council for the Accreditation of Teacher Education.

 Beyond the classroom

-The physical and health education program includes a teaching assistantship requirement in a beginning physical education and health education class, which allows students the opportunity to apply new skills while still taking program courses.
+The physical and health education program includes 600 hours of observation and field-based practical experiences across the course of study in a variety of schools.
+These experiences, supervised by local K-12 teachers and WMU faculty, provide students the opportunity to apply new skills while still taking program courses.

-Additionally, the program requires that all candidates complete a one-semester internship in both physical education and health education within a 60-mile radius of WMU.
+All candidates' final year in the program includes a one-year K-12 school-based internship, with one semester each completed in physical education and in health education within a 60-mile radius of WMU.
 Candidates are placed with selected mentor teachers and are closely supervised by physical and health education faculty.
 This internship prepares candidates to be self-reflective teachers with skills based on professional standards from the Michigan Department of Education and the American Association for Health Education.
 As a result of this experience, candidates will demonstrate their knowledge, skills, disposition and ability to work with diverse populations that aid their transition from a pre-service candidate to an entry-level physical and health education professional.